oleg-shilo/wixsharp/README.md

 **_Framework for building a complete MSI or WiX source code by using script files written with the C# syntax._**

 _In July 2014 WixSharp was migrated to CodePlex [WixSharp](https://wixsharp.codeplex.com/) and re-released under MIT license.
 It was subsequently migrated from CodePlex to GitHub.
-You can still find old releases and some useful content from the past discussions on CodePlex._
+You can still find old releases and some useful content from past discussions on CodePlex._

 ## Project Description